Mitalee/evals-cases/README.md

 ---

-Built with ❤️ by Mitalee | Powered by Claude & Streamlit
+Built with ☕ + 🤖 by mmulpuru